How to DIY an affordable Pikler Triangle: An IKEA Hack

 Photo: Blaire Wilson / The Sereveries

-Saw off the legs of the two short panels to make the short climber.
-Then, join the frames together with a piano hinge.
-And you’re done for the short one.
+Next, saw off the legs of the two short panels to make the short climber.
+Then, use a piano hinge to join the frames together.

 Left picture shows crib legs sawn off with handsaw.
 Right picture of piano hinge joining the frames